yusukeemata/cloud-portfolio/README.md

 ## Project #5 — Serverless Monitoring System

+## Project #5 — Serverless Monitoring System

-A monitoring system for serverless workloads using Amazon CloudWatch.
+A monitoring and alerting system for the serverless architecture using Amazon CloudWatch and Amazon SNS.

+This project adds observability to the portfolio architecture by monitoring Lambda, API Gateway, and DynamoDB workloads.

 Services used: